 9. User Content

 You may post, upload, or otherwise contribute content to our Services (which may include, for example, papers you have written, comments you make in discussion forums, test answers you give, videos you create, and/or any other types of content) (“User Content”).
 To be clear, User Content includes any content you upload to the various Services that we provide.
-It does not include communication made or sent directly to the LAMP Consortium, its staff or representatives.
+It does not include communication made or sent directly or through our help desk system to the LAMP Consortium, its staff or representatives.

 You will ensure that (a) you are the owner or valid licensee of all User Content you upload to or store in our Services, and that you have secured all necessary licenses, consents, permissions, waivers and releases for the use of the Content and each element thereof, including without limitation, all trademarks, logos, names and likenesses contained therein, without any obligation by us to pay any fees, residuals, guild payments or other compensation of any kind to any person; (b) your use, publication and display of the User Content will not infringe any copyright, patent, trademark, trade secret or other proprietary or intellectual property right of any person, or constitute a defamation, invasion of privacy or violation of any right of publicity or any other right of any person, including, without limitation, any contractual, statutory or common law right or any "moral right" or similar right however denominated; (c) you will comply with all applicable laws, rules and regulations regarding the User Content and will use our Services only for lawful purposes; (d) you have used your best efforts to ensure that the User Content is and will at all times remain free of all computer viruses, worms, Trojan horses and other type of malicious code.